drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 - Acramin FWR recently introduced as a replacement for Acramin FWN at the two factories where majority of cases had worked.
 - Animal studies confirmed respiratory toxicity.
+- Thought that highly negatively charged long-chain molecular structure of Acramin FWN contributes causes toxicity.

 # Indium tin oxide